-I didn’t think a documentary on housing could take so many twist and turns.
+I didn’t think a documentary on housing could take so many turns.
 This is truly a must see for social justice workers, congregational leaders, clergy and all those who have hoped and tried to make the world a better place and wondered, “what went wrong”?
 The 21st century version of your story has been told.
-A reverend in… Read more →
+A reverend in a small… Read more →

 If you’ve been involved with traditional Christian culture long enough, at some point you’ve heard the term “biblical.”
 This word is used as an adjective, a descriptor of sorts.
 The point of labeling something as biblical is to let you know that it’s of good Christian quality.
 No skim milk Christianity over here!
 It’s the good stuff, chock full of… Read more →